fernandolezama/fernandolezama.github.io/index.md

 ## NEWS
+March 2026: Check our latest publication.
+The article [Strategic bidding in local electricity markets with distributed resources and grid constraints] (https://www.sciencedirect.com/science/article/pii/S2352467726001025) by Fernando Lezama, Tayenne Dias de Lima, Fábio Castro, and Zita Vale, is available in Elsevier Sustainable Energy, Grids and Networks (IF 5.6).

+* May 2026: I will attend the IEEE World Congress on Computational Intelligence (WCCI 2026) in Maastricht, the Netherlands, on 21-26 June 2026.

+* May 2026: Signed the ISEP CTFP under the CEEC Individual 7th Edition, starting a new position as Auxiliary Researcher.

+* February 2024: Associate Editor Journal	Artificial Intelligence Review, Springer (IF 12.00)

+* December 2023: I received the IEEE Senior Member recognition.

+{% comment %}
 July 2024: Check our latest publication.
 The article [“Modern distribution system expansion planning considering new market designs: Review and future directions”](https://www.sciencedirect.com/science/article/pii/S1364032124004350?dgcid=coauthor) by Tayenne Dias de Lima, Fernando Lezama, João Soares, John F. Franco, and Zita Vale, is available in Elsevier Renewable and Sustainable Energy Reviews (IF 16.3, Q1).

-* February 2024: Associate Editor Journal	Artificial Intelligence Review, Springer (IF 12.00)

 * 07 February 2024: Part of the Program Committee “The IEEE World Congress on Computational Intelligence - Congress on Evolutionary Computation (CEC) IEEE WCCI 2024